Skip to main content

 With the proposed charters, again, there is potential, but we come back to the idea of the qualifications body marking its own homework.
 Qualifications Scotland is being asked to set out those charters and it is being asked to consult those whom it deems appropriate to consult.
 I do not think that that is good enough.

 It is the same with the interest groups.
-I cannot remember the exact detail that is provided in the schedule, but I think that less than a majority have to be from the qualifications body itself.
+I cannot remember the exact detail that is provided in the schedule, but I think that less than a majority of group members have to be from the qualifications body itself.
 Of the remaining proportion, at least a quarter are to be from the learner body or the teacher and practitioner body, for example, so 25 per cent of those could comprise the experts on the ground and practitioners for whom those interest groups are being set up.
 There should be greater specificity on that.

 One of the challenges is in having a qualifications body that is flexible and adaptable, but which also has in place processes that allow a bottom-up approach to be taken to the involvement of expertise and that provide an on-going opportunity for children and young people to influence and express their thoughts about the qualifications and the processes that they are experiencing.